zRkPTLdWQxDD6A5/pojavlauncherteam.github.io/ios/wiki/going-further/create-server-ios.md

 `cd /var/mobile/Documents/minecraft && java -jar [<some_jvm_arguments>] paper-<version>.jar`

+**This is the only known way to prevent crash issue as said above.**

 - You can create and run multiple servers at one time!
 To do this, you need to modify (at least) the `server-port` and `level-name` keys in `server.properties`.
 Then simply redo step 4.